BingLingGroup/delethon/README.md

 It can do:

-- [x] Delete the messages of the logged in user for all members in group chats.
+- [x] Delete the messages of the logged in user for everyone in group chats.
 - [x] Delete certain types of the messages.
 - [x] Print instead of deleting the messages.